code-with-amitk/Code-examples/Networking/OSI-Layers/Layer5/Protocols/LDAP/Implementations_of_ldap/Openldap/Openldap_Clients/LdapExplorer/README.md

-## Connect to openldap server using client
+## Connect to openldap server using LdapExplorer
 ```html
 server: 127.0.0.1
 server port: 389